WNNK-FM: History

-The station signed on for the first time in 1962 as WTPA-FM under ownership of Newhouse Broadcasting, owner of WTPA-TV (today's WHTM-TV) with a beautiful music format.
+The station signed on for the first time in 1962, as WTPA-FM under ownership of Newhouse Broadcasting, owner of WTPA-TV (today's WHTM-TV) with a beautiful music format.
 It switched to an AOR format in 1980.

 Until the 2000s, its ownership was less settled.
 Newhouse sold WTPA to Foster Media in 1982, who then sold it to Keymarket Communications in 1984.
-On January 14, 1985, the call sign was changed to WNNK, the station's branding changed to Wink 104 and the format changed to CHR.
+On January 14, 1985, the call sign was changed to WNNK, the station's branding changed to Wink 104 and the format changed to contemporary hit radio.
 Throughout the 1980s and 1990s, Wink 104 was consistently ranked #1 in the Arbitron ratings for the Harrisburg / Carlisle / Lebanon market.

 Keymarket Communications sold WNNK to Capstar Broadcasting Corporation in 1995.
 In 1999, Capstar and Chancellor Media merged to form the nation's largest radio group of AMFM.
 AMFM was then itself purchased by Clear Channel Communications (now iHeartMedia) in a deal announced on October 3, 1999, and valued at $17.4 billion.
 The merger brought WNNK and the current-day WTPA-FM (which took those calls in 1985) under the same ownership, with on-air station attacks from WTPA ended under common ownership.

 As a condition of the Clear Channel-AMFM merger, the United States Department of Justice forced the new company to sell 99 radio stations in 27 markets in the United States, including WTPA and WNNK, along with WTCY and WNCE-FM.
 All the stations were promptly sold to Cumulus Media.

 In 2001, shortly after the ownership changes, Clear Channel launched WHKF in an attempt to reduce Wink 104's market dominance by stealing the younger portion of WNNK's audience.
 This ultimately led to Clear Channel's adult-oriented station WRVV taking the overall #1 position in the market; not because of improved ratings at WRVV, but because of decreased listenership at WNNK.
 Cumulus Media reacted to WHKF by launching their own youth-oriented station, Hot 92, the former WCTX and WNCE.
 Although WHKF never approached Wink 104 in Arbitron ratings, it did cause Wink 104 to change formats from hot AC to AC in March 2002.
 The logic to this maneuvering was that Wink 104 would continue to dominate the adult demographic, while Hot 92 would either dominate the young demographic or severely cripple WHKF's ratings.

 From inception until 2003, Wink 104's studios and offices were located in a standalone building in uptown Harrisburg.
 Due to the consolidation with WTPA, WTCY, and WWKL, as well as the expenses involved with ongoing repairs, the studios and offices for all of the Cumulus Media stations were moved to a single location in an office park in Susquehanna Township (a suburb of Harrisburg).

 Wink 104 is generally regarded as the original "Wink" station in contemporary radio, and has inspired other stations including the relatively close Wink 108 in State College, Pennsylvania, and Wink 106 in Corning, New York.